spearheadsys/check_mk-documentation/intro.rst

 ------
 States are determined by a measurement or a check.
 This verification or polling needs to be carried out regularly.

-States give us information such as: is the service running, how much memory is being used and is usually a very reliable process.
+States give us information such as: is the service running, how much memory is being used and is a very reliable process.

 Events
 ------
 Events are more dynamic in their nature and therefore are not easily identified by a regular polling interval.
 Events may also be errors which only occur once making them that much more difficult to identify by regular checks.
 Examples of events are: disk I/O errors or hot-plug/add of a device.

 What is a monitoring system?
 ----------------------------